dapr/docs/daprdocs/content/en/developing-applications/debugging/debugging-docker-compose.md

 When you run this docker file with `docker compose -f compose.yml up` this will deploy to Docker and run as normal.

-But how do we debug the `nodeapp` while still integrated to the running dapr sidecar process, and anything else that you may have deployed via the docker compose file?
+But how do we debug the `nodeapp` while still integrated to the running dapr sidecar process, and anything else that you may have deployed via the Docker compose file?

 Lets start by introducing a *second* docker compose file called `compose.debug.yml`.
 This second compose file will augment with the first compose file when the `up` command is ran.